Last updated 28/02/2022

 We collect information in the following ways:

-- When you buy tickets for events or sign up for membership on our websites.
+- When you buy tickets for events

 - When you register or update your personal details using online forms and accounts.

 - When you choose to sponsor or exhibit at one of our events.